neulab/pr-arena/ARENA_GUIDE.md

 1. Return to the Arena link (it works even after expiration)
 2. Review your local testing results
-3. Consider both functionality and code quality
-4. Vote for the model that provided the better overall solution
+3. Vote for the model that provided the better overall solution
-5. Your feedback helps improve the models for future issues!

 ## Need Help?